 8. Disable Background App Refresh

 It’s recommended you either disable certain apps you think are causing lots of drainage, or disable the background and refresh altogether.
-To do so, follow the following steps:
+To do so, follow these steps:

 However, if you have already used low power mode as already explained in the third tip, background app refresh will be automatically disabled.
 In case you wish to enable it just on Wi-Fi, simply tap on Wi-Fi.
-But don’t select both Wi-Fi and cellular data if you want your iPhone’s
+But don’t select both Wi-Fi and cellular data if you want your iOS 15 battery to last longer!

 9. Keep an Eye on Display & Brightness